mrxk/dev-env/README.md

 The following commands work together to manage a persistent interactive shell environment.

- * build: Build a dev-env image in the current directory
+ * `build`: Build a dev-env image in the current directory
- * connect: Start or connect to a dev-env container in the current directory
+ * `connect`: Start or connect to a dev-env container in the current directory
- * rm: Remove a dev-env container in the current directory
+ * `rm`: Remove a dev-env container in the current directory
- * rmi: Remove a dev-env container and its associated image in the current directory
+ * `rmi`: Remove a dev-env container and its associated image in the current directory

 The `connect` command creates an image (if one does not already exist) from the given environment with the current working directory mounted in `/src`.
 It sets